Process Objective: To provide you with efficient ways to apologize in any situation. Life Coach:Keandre Curry (Contact me)

 I know you're mad at me and I want to say sorry.

-That was an awful apology because it made an excuse to say sorry, instead of showing regret for the misdoing.
-In addition, it was through text.
-That's no good.
+That was an awful apology because it made an excuse to say sorry, instead of showing regret of the situation.
+Put yourself in their shoes, and be careful what you say and how you say it.

-This step is about you being regret and showing empathy for your wrongdoing.
+This step is about you being regretful and showing empathy for your wrongdoing.
 This is not about you trying to make amends, but you doing the right thing.
-Being face-to-face to someone upset is not comfortable, however actions does have consequences.
+Being face-to-face to someone that is upset may be uncomfortable, however actions do have consequences.